 The focus of this seminar will be exploring what civic engagement means within the domain of the student's disciplinary major(s).
 Offered every semester.
-Prerequisite: SOC 220 or permission of instructor.
+Prerequisite: SOC 220 or HSS 111 or permission of instructor.

 CES 402.
 CIVIC ENGAGEMENT SCHOLARS SEMINAR II